Kaleemullah Khan (footballer): 2010–2015

-2018 Asian Games and SAFF Cup
+PFF dispute

+Khan missed international exposure for the next 3 years, as Pakistan was suspended from all football activities by FIFA on 10 October 2017.
+For three years since March 2015, Pakistan remained suspended from any international competition because of the crisis created inside the Pakistan Football Federation.
+Khan along with other national team players meanwhile participated with Pakistan during local Leisure Leagues exhibitions matches involving Brazilian star Ronaldinho and Ryan Giggs in 2017.

-Khan had a dispute with PFF authorities as the former spoke out on the federation's incompetence which ultimately led him not to be selected for both events.
+Upon return of Pakistan at international stage in 2018, Khan had a dispute with PFF authorities as the former spoke out on the federation's incompetence which ultimately led him not to be selected for the 2018 SAFF Championship.
 PFF banned the Pakistani players to speak about this matter on any platform.
-In response Khan, the experienced star striker questioned how PFF could implement such an order considering none of the players are centrally contracted to them.
-To further complicate matters, PFF's Sardar Naveed Haider Khan accused the striker of signing a contract with Turkish fifth-tier side Izmirspor ‘for the money’ and neglecting national duty.
-However Khan disagreed by saying “My name was specifically omitted from the list by PFF president because of the statements I’d given about the working of the PFF and it’s very petty-minded of them to do that really.”
+In response, Khan questioned how PFF could implement such an order considering none of the players are centrally contracted to them.
+To further complicate matters, PFF's Sardar Naveed Haider Khan accused the striker of signing a contract with Turkish fifth-tier side Izmirspor 'for the money' and neglecting national duty.
+However Khan disagreed by saying "My name was specifically omitted from the list by PFF president because of the statements I'd given about the working of the PFF and it's very petty-minded of them to do that really."

+2020–

+In January 2020, Khan was named in Pakistan's squad for a two-match friendly tour in Malaysia.
+On 22 January, he scored the opening goal in the 5th minute against UKM in the eventual 2–2 draw.
+In the second and last match the next day against Felda United, he scored a disallowed goal ruled out in the dying minutes of the match in the eventual 2–0 victory.

+In 2022, the Pakistan Football Federation organised trials inviting 90 players for the men's senior team camp after three-and-a-half years of inactivity because of the Pakistan Football Federation's suspension by FIFA, which didn't include Khan, despite him being available and expressing dissatisfaction with his omission.
+After a perception of his retirement, Khan denied he had retired from football.

+In September 2025, Khan recalled to the national football team for their 2027 AFC Asian Cup qualification matches against Afghanistan on 9 & 14 October 2025.

 Style of play

-Khan's role can be described as an attacking all-rounder, a player able to play in a variety of forward positions.
-As he came through the youth system, he was seen primarily as a midfielder, but since breaking into the first-team he has been used in more forward roles.
-Both Dordoi Bishkek and the Pakistan national team usually play a 4-2-3-1 formation, and Khan is most often part of the three attacking midfield behind the central striker.
-He can play in any of the attacking midfield roles but usually plays in the centre for Dordoi Bishkek and on the right or left for Pakistan.
-He has been used as an out-and-out striker on occasion.
+Khan is known for being an attacking all-rounder, capable of playing in different forward positions.
+As he came through the youth system of Young Afghan, he was seen primarily as a left back, often pushing forward to support the attack, which later led to his transition into midfield and then into more advanced roles.
+After joining Khan Research Laboratories, he shifted his position as a winger and later as centre forward.
+He has also played on occasions as midfielder.

 Khan has been praised for his maturity, pace, technique, awareness and positioning.
 He has been compared with Lionel Messi due to his goal scoring record by the local media in Pakistan.